Welcome to Creative Critter Solutions

 Make every effort to avoid handling wildlife.
 Most of these suggestions do not involve direct contact with wildlife.
 However, it is expected that those who follow the suggestions will take precautions in case they do unexpectedly confront or handle wildlife.
 Wild creatures do not know that you intend no harm.
-Naturally they will be terrified and try to defend themselves.
+Naturally, they will be terrified and try to defend themselves.
 Have some long, thick gloves handy.
-If you are injured by a wild animal seek immediate treatment from a physician.

 Contact your local wildlife rehabilitation center if you find injured or sick wildlife.
-Directories of wildlife rehabilitation centers in the United States and some other countries can be found at National Wildlife Rehabilitators Association and Wildlife Rehabber.
+Directories of wildlife rehabilitation centers in the United States and some other countries can be found at Discover Wildcare and National Wildlife Rehabilitators Association.

-If you are searching for a wildlife rehabilitation center in a specific country, ask the organizations referenced above for referrals.
+If you are searching for a wildlife rehabilitation center in a specific country, ask the organizations mentioned above for referrals.

 How to prevent most problems with wildlife:

 - Let wildlife find its own food in nature.
 Donʼt intentionally feed wildlife or unintentionally leave food available in open garbage cans, open compost piles, and pet food dishes.
+Keep tight lids on garbage cans and compost bins.
+Feed pets indoors, and refrigerate uneaten pet food.
 Pick up fallen fruits and nuts.

 - Likewise, donʼt feed wild birds.
-Birds will become dependent on you, and spilled seed will attract unwanted critters.
+Wild birds can become dependent on you, and spilled seed will attract unwanted critters.
 However, birdbaths filled with fresh water daily are good for birds all year long.

 - Close all access holes in your home.
 Typically, holes occur in foundation vent screens, under the eaves, in the roof, in the sub-floor, in closets, and under doors.
 Such openings are like invitations that say, “Welcome, please come in” to critters who are searching for shelter and food.
 Use inexpensive hardware cloth to close the openings.
 On this site you will find specific information on how to avoid sealing critters inside as you close their access holes.
-Just click on the critters listed on the left side of this page to learn how.
+Click on the names of the critters listed on the left side of this page to learn how.